cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 Assumes TimescaleDB (v1.7+) extension and "outsources" partition management for normal metrics to the extensions.
 Realtime metrics still use the "metric-time" schema as sadly Timescale doesn't support unlogged tables.
 Additionally one can also tune the chunking and historic data compression intervals - by default it's 2 days and 1 day.
 To change use the admin.timescale_change_chunk_interval() and admin.timescale_change_compress_interval() functions.

+Most suitable storage schema when using long retention periods due to built-in extra compression.

 # Data size considerations